What Is a Creative Brief?

 Download Simple Creative Brief Template

-Graphic Design Creative Brief Template for Word
+Graphic Design Creative Brief Template

 This creative brief template is intended for graphic design professionals.
 If you’re a solo graphic designer running your own small business, a creative brief template can help set a precedent of clear communication as soon as you land a new client.
 This template has a simple layout that is easy to read and edit, and it includes all of the important elements of a creative design brief along with room for additional notes.